 Explore Higher Eduction in the Last Frontier state.
-With 10 accredited universities and over 100 online degree programs, options abound for both residential and online students.
+With 10 accredited universities and over 100 online degree programs, options abound for both residential and online students in Alaska.

 Public Community Colleges in Alaska